mzargham/getguilded/README.md

 ## Goals of This Repo

-This repository contains a simple **Python simulation notebook** of the guild structure, using basic data structures and logic to show how:
+This repository will (eventually) contain a simple **Python simulation notebook** of the guild structure, using basic data structures and logic to show how:

 - Membership and weights are managed
 - Value contributions evolve over time